Princess Amalia of Saxe-Weimar-Eisenach: Princess of the Netherlands

 She first met Henry, alongside his brother Alexander on the island of Madeira in 1847.

 She married Henry in Weimar on 19 May 1853.
-They divided their time between Walferdange Castle in Luxembourg, where Henry was stadhouder, and the Soestdijk Palace during the summer.
+They divided their time between Walferdange Castle in Luxembourg, where Henry served as regent in his brother William III's name, and the Soestdijk Palace during the summer.

 The marriage remained childless but was described as a happy one, with Amalia acting as the confidante, support and adviser of Henry, and as an intermediary during family conflicts.
-She may have influenced Henry's defense of the independent position of Luxemburg during the conflict of 1866–1870.
+She may have influenced Henry's defense of the independent position of Luxembourg during the conflict of 1866–1870.

-As she had been before her marriage, she had a great interest in charity, which made her popular in Luxemburg.
+As she had been before her marriage, she had a great interest in charity, which made her widely popular in Luxembourg.
 It was thanks to her that kindergartens (initiated by Friedrich Fröbel) were introduced into the area.

-On her death in 1872 she was buried in the Nieuwe Kerk at Delft.
-In 1876 the city of Luxembourg unveiled a statue of her in Henry's presence.
+Amalia died of a pulmonary infection at Walferdange Castle in 1872, and was buried in the Nieuwe Kerk at Delft.
+Her death was met with an outpouring of grief in Luxembourg; a monument in her honour, consisting of a three-meter statue of her likeness on a granite base, was inaugurated in Henry's presence on 30 October 1876 on the edge of Luxembourg City's newly created Municipal Park.